tel: +48 22 499 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which is crucial in the context of children's health.
-It's also worth noting that small elements of these devices have the potential to hinder the diagnostic process when they are in the body.
+• Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which is crucial in the context of children's health.
+Furthermore, tiny parts of these devices have the potential to hinder the diagnostic process in case of swallowing.

 Exercise Caution with Neodymium Magnets